Welcome-To-My-Repo/blancmange/README.md

 # The Operand Stack

-Operations that use two registers use the register stack.
+Operstions are performed on registers using a stack.
-Registers are pushed to the stack via their ID.
+Register ID's are pushed onto the stack and are popped by operators.
-Stack instructions consume register ID's from the stack to determine which registers they operate on.
+Operators will use the ID's to determine which registers to operate on.
-Each instruction will pop y, then x and will perform an operation of x by y (as in x / y or x + y).

-#
+All Operators except for *pop* and *duplicate* require two operands.

+Mathematical Operators all require two operands.
+Operators will pop y, then pop x, then push x with the result.